Sylvia Jeffreys

-Sylvia Jeffreys (born 23 April 1985) is an Australian journalist and television presenter.
+Sylvia Jeffreys (born 23 April 1986) is an Australian journalist and television presenter.

-Jeffreys is currently co-host of Today Extra with David Campbell.
+Jeffreys is currently a co-host of the Nine Network's breakfast program Today alongside Tom Steinfort.

-She has previously been a news presenter on the Nine Network's Today, reporter and presenter on Nine News and reporter on A Current Affair.

 Early life

-Jeffreys was born in Brisbane, Queensland and grew up in the suburb of Coorparoo.
+Jeffreys was born on 23 April 1986 in Brisbane, Queensland and grew up in the suburb of Coorparoo.
 She attended Brisbane State High School where she was the School Captain in 2003.

 Career

 Jeffreys began her media career in August 2005 at the Nine Network in Brisbane, working as a script assistant in the newsroom.
 She completed a Bachelor of Journalism/Bachelor of Arts at the University of Queensland whilst honing her skills in the production office.

 In 2008, she began filing lifestyle stories on Queensland's Extra program, before returning to the newsroom in 2009.

 In 2011, Jeffreys was appointed weekend weather presenter on Nine News Queensland.
 Sylvia reported on many news events as a reporter and weather presenter for Nine News Queensland including the floods in Central Queensland, Brisbane, Ipswich and Grantham.
 She also travelled to Tully to report on the damage carved by Cyclone Yasi.

-In January 2012, Sylvia moved to Sydney to join Today as a New South Wales reporter.
+In January 2012, Jeffreys moved to Sydney to join Today as a New South Wales reporter.
 She remained a reporter on the show until June 2013 and was replaced by Natalia Cooper.
 She then joined Nine News as a reporter and a fill in presenter on Nine Morning News, Nine Afternoon News, Weekend Today and Today.

 In June 2014, Jeffreys rejoined Today as news presenter replacing Georgie Gardner.

 In 2016, Jeffreys began hosting Nine's netball coverage, starting with the Fast5 Netball World Series in Melbourne.
 She also hosts Nine's coverage of the new Suncorp Super Netball competition, which started in 2017.
 She no longer presents the network's netball coverage.

 In December 2018, it was announced that Jeffreys would not return to Today in 2019 and move onto other projects.

-In February 2019, the Nine Network announced Jeffreys would be spread across “a few departments” including A Current Affair.
+In February 2019, the Nine Network announced Jeffreys would be spread across "a few departments" including A Current Affair.

-In August 2019, Jeffreys was appointed host of 9NewsWatch, a bulletin broadcast at 8pm on weeknights on Facebook.
+In August 2019, Jeffreys was appointed host of 9NewsWatch, a bulletin broadcast at 8 pm on weeknights on Facebook.

 In December 2019, it was announced that Jeffreys would co-host Today Extra replacing Sonia Kruger.

+In September 2026, Jeffreys was appointed co-host of Today alongside Tom Steinfort.
+Belinda Russell replaced her as co-host of Today Extra.